Jerry Martin provides an overview of how to avoid Football Injuries.

 At any level, football is a fast, physical game.
 The rapid twists and turns of dribbling, tackling, and passing put pressure on a player's legs and hips.
 Professional footballers devote much of their training time to strengthening the ligaments, tendons, and muscles which are potential flashpoints.
 Team coaches and physios work to condition the players' bodies, improve their flexibility and help them recover from any minor injuries they sustain during matches and training.

 Towards the end of a tough season, players become fatigued.
 They need longer recovery times.
 A tired player, or a player who has not had enough rest between training and a big match, is at heightened risk of sustaining an overuse injury.
-When a player can afford to take time out for recovery, an overuse injury will recover easily and fully.
-If a player with an overuse injury continues to play, however, the injury is likely to become more serious.
+An overuse injury will recover quickly when a player can afford to take time out for recovery.
+However, if a player with an overuse injury continues to play, the injury is likely to become more serious.

-Pro footballers at the top of their game do not want to rest, even when they need it.
+Pro footballers at the top of their game do not want to rest, even when needed.
 Celtic have a big squad, and even the team's biggest stars have to earn their place in the starting team.
 Take time out to recover, and there is a danger your replacement will take your place for good.
 Other players want to advertise their skills to bigger clubs who might sign them.
-They know that if they miss a match to recover, they are missing a chance to get noticed.
+They know that if they miss a match to recover, they miss a chance to get noticed.
 Many players, especially a team's most important players, are reluctant to let their teammates down by missing a match.
 And all footballers love to play football.

 Injury prevention is a big-money business.
 It costs a lot to develop and train players, and clubs that are good at developing players who are not only talented but free from persistent injury can earn a lot of money in transfer fees.
 Of course, a club that can keep its players in top condition also has a crucial edge in competition.